-To assist customers who have hearing difficulties, FCA US LLC has installed special Telecommunication Devices for the Deaf (TDD) equipment at its customer centers.
-Any hearing or speech impaired customer, who has access to a TDD or a conventional teletypewriter (TTY) in the United States, can communicate with FCA US LLC by dialing 1.800-380-2479.
+To assist customers who have hearing difficulties, FCA US LLC has installed special TDD (Telecommunication Devices for the Deaf) equipment at its customer center.
+Any hearing or speech impaired customer, who has access to a TDD or a conventional teletypewriter (TTY) in the United States, can communicate with FCA US LLC by dialing 1-800-380-2479.

-Canadian residents with hearing difficulties who require assistance can use the special needs relay service offered by Bell Canada.
-For TTY users, dial 711.
-For Voice callers, dial 1-800-855-0511 to connect with a Bell Relay Service operator.
+Canadian residents with hearing difficulties that require assistance can use the special needs relay service offered by Bell Canada.
+For TTY teletypewriter users, dial 711 and for Voice callers, dial 1-800-855-0511 to connect with a Bell Relay Service operator.